Libraries in Cardiff: Modernisation

-Improvements to the library network have been done during the past years, renovating most of the libraries into the new hubs and community centres.
+The library network has largely been rebranded as hubs ("Yr Hyb" in Welsh) or being made part of community centres, to aid budget cuts but some critics have stated this had led to de-professionalisation of library services.

 Services

 Internet access on public computers and free WiFi are offered free of charge at all branches.
 Different events take place at the libraries all over the year.
-Cardiff Hubs & Libraries service is free for all to join with 99% of households within Cardiff being within a 2 mile radius of a Hub/Library.
-Provision is also offered through a mobile library service, housebound and Prison Library service.
+Cardiff Hubs & Libraries service is free for all to join, with 99% of households within Cardiff being within a 2 mile radius of a hub or library.
+Provision is also offered through a mobile library service, housebound and prison library service.

 The service actively works to remove barriers to membership for the diverse communities of Cardiff and beyond.
-Resources are provided in 25 languages including Welsh, European and Community Languages.
-A range of accessible formats are also provided including Large Print, audio books, Braille and eBooks.
-During 18/19 an accessible navigation app was launched in collaboration with UCAN Go at Central Library Hub to aid those with visual impairments, mental health issues and those living with dementia to plan and take full advantage of the service available.
-Staff have undertaken relevant training e.g. dementia friends, British Sign Language and autism awareness.
-Tablets are available at all Hubs and Libraries which facilitates access for deaf customers to a sign video app and enables direct communication to interpreters.
+Resources are provided in 25 languages including Welsh, European and community languages.
+A range of accessible formats are also provided including large print, audio books, Braille and eBooks.
+During 2018/19 an accessible navigation app was launched in collaboration with UCAN Go at Central Library Hub to aid those with visual impairments, mental health issues or dementia, to plan and take full advantage of the service available.
+Staff have undertaken relevant training, e.g. dementia friends, British Sign Language and autism awareness.
+Tablets are available at all hubs and libraries which facilitates access for deaf customers to a sign video app and enables direct communication to interpreters.